There’s nothing quite like losing your job. It’s a massive confidence blow!

 I think I got that attitude from my grandmother but it really saved my ass.

 Let me tell you something ahead of time which you probably don’t want to hear.
-The plan you have probably isn’t going to work out as you expect.
+The plan you have might not work according to plan.

 It may take more time.
 It may take stepping into a different position first.
 It may take a professional pivot.